namubiru32/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Task 12: converts a Roman numeral to an integer.
-Task 13: a function that returns the weighted average of all integers tuple Task 14: a function that computes the square value of all integers of a matrix using map
+Task 13: a function that returns the weighted average of all integers tuple Task 14: a function that computes the square value of all integers of a matrix using map Task 15: a function that deletes keys with a specific value in a dictionary.